unclecheese/LangEditor/README.md

 You can copy a language file into a new language using the copy function.
 After copying the file you can translate its content.

-The setting for `Translatable::get_allowed_locales()` is used to determine what languages can be created.
+If you use Translatable extension, the setting for `Translatable::get_allowed_locales()` is used to determine what languages can be created.

+If you use Fluent extension, the setting for `Fluent::locales()` is used to determine what languages can be created.

 To hide certain modules or languages from translation add the following to your _config: